The headline rules

 State and utility incentives — stacking rules

-Most state and utility incentives are additive to the federal credit, but their interaction with the credit's basis varies:
+For older qualifying installations, most state and utility incentives were additive to the federal credit, but their interaction with the credit's basis varied:

 - State income tax credits generally do not reduce the federal basis.
 You claim both, on separate forms.